panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 This problem is also known as [props drilling](https://kentcdodds.com/blog/prop-drilling).

-React context is a possible solution to solve this kind of issues.
+React context is a possible solution.
 Let's see in the next section how to apply it.

 ### 3.1 Context to the rescue